pbiscaye/IntroDataScienceEcon2026/README.md

 6. Intro to machine learning (focus on supervised)
 7. Intro to text analysis and natural language processing

-If you want to use these materials, please consider the following [citation](https://github.com/pbiscaye/IntroDataScienceEcon/blob/main/CITATION.md).

 I also maintain an [index of links to potential resources](https://github.com/pbiscaye/Teaching/blob/main/DataScienceResourcesIndex.md) for further learning in each of these topics, including in languages other than Python.

+## License and citation

+Except where otherwise noted, the original teaching materials in this repository are licensed under the [Creative Commons Attribution 4.0 International License](LICENSE.md).

+You are welcome to use, share, and adapt these materials with appropriate attribution.
+Third-party materials remain subject to their original copyright and licensing terms.

+If you use or adapt these materials, please see [CITATION.md](CITATION.md) for the suggested citation.